Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 For me, some of the stuff was cheaper back home in Romania than in Bali.

-My advice would be to only buy something that you really like and can’t find it at home.
+My advice would be to only buy something that you really like and can’t find at home.
 Otherwise, I wouldn’t carry it from the other side of the world.

 Lunch at Nook